How does breast milk donation work? Can I donate? Or receive donated breast milk for my baby? And what are breast milk banks?

-Not only does donating breast milk help many babies, but promoting milk banking also contributes to raising awareness among friends, family and society in general about the value of breastfeeding and the uniqueness of human milk.
+Not only does donating breast milk help many babies, but promoting milk banking also contributes to raising awareness among friends, family, and society in general about the value of breastfeeding and the uniqueness of human milk.

 What are breast milk banks?

-Breast milk banks are organisations that collect, process, and distribute breast milk obtained from carefully selected donors.
-The milk is distributed to hospitals in the nearby areas or even within the same country for the nutrition of babies that are particularly fragile and whose mothers cannot supply them with (enough of) their own milk.
+Breast milk banks are organizations that collect, process, and distribute breast milk obtained from carefully selected donors.
+The milk is distributed to hospitals in nearby areas or even within the same country for the nutrition of babies that are particularly fragile and whose mothers cannot supply them with (enough of) their own milk.

 Is there a milk bank in my country?

-As of today, there are around 280 active human milk banks in Europe and 17 more to come.
+As of today, there are around 280 active human milk banks in Europe, and 17 more to come.
 Some of them are part of regional blood or tissue banks, while the vast majority are located in Neonatal Intensive Care Units (NICUs) within hospitals.